microsoft/FluidFramework/BREAKING.md

 ### Require enableOfflineLoad to use IContainer.closeAndGetPendingLocalState()
 Offline load functionality has been placed behind a feature flag as part of [ongoing offline work](https://github.com/microsoft/FluidFramework/pull/9557).
 In order to use `IContainer.closeAndGetPendingLocalState`, pass a set of options to the container runtime including `{ enableOfflineLoad: true }`.

+### Deprecated Fields from ISummaryRuntimeOptions
+The following fields have been deprecated from `ISummaryRuntimeOptions` and became properties from `ISummaryConfiguration` interface in order to have the Summarizer Heuristics Settings under the same object.
+See [#9990](https://github.com/microsoft/FluidFramework/issues/9990):

+`ISummaryRuntimeOptions.initialSummarizerDelayMs`
+`ISummaryRuntimeOptions.disableSummaries`
+`ISummaryRuntimeOptions.maxOpsSinceLastSummary`
+`ISummaryRuntimeOptions.summarizerClientElection`
+`ISummaryRuntimeOptions.summarizerOptions`

+They will be removed in a future release.
+See [#9990](https://github.com/microsoft/FluidFramework/issues/9990)

+- ### `ISummarizerOptions` is deprecated
+`ISummarizerOptions` interface is deprecated and will be removed in a future release.
+See [#9990](https://github.com/microsoft/FluidFramework/issues/9990)
+Options that control the behavior of a running summarizer will be moved to the `ISummaryConfiguration` interface instead.

 ### connect() and disconnect() made mandatory on IContainer and IFluidContainer
 The functions `IContainer.connect()`, `IContainer.disconnect()`, `IFluidContainer.connect()`, and `IFluidContainer.disconnect()` have all been changed from optional to mandatory functions.